Requesting an amendment is easy and takes just a few minutes.

 Gather supporting evidence

-Before you contact us, please have your land tax assessment handy as this contains your customer number, assessment number and assessment year.
-You may also need:
+Before you contact us, have your land tax assessment handy as this contains your customer number, assessment number and assessment year.
+You may also need the:

 - Date you moved into your home,